borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 match_archives: sh:myhost-user-data-*
 ```

-For Borg 1.x, use a shell pattern for the `match_archives` value and see the
+<span class="minilink minilink-addedin">With Borg version 1.x</span>Use a shell
+pattern for the `match_archives` value and see the [Borg patterns
-[Borg patterns
 documentation](https://borgbackup.readthedocs.io/en/stable/usage/help.html#borg-help-patterns)
 for more information.

+<span class="minilink minilink-addedin">With Borg version 2.x</span>See the
-For Borg 2.x, see the [match archives
+[match archives
 documentation](https://borgbackup.readthedocs.io/en/2.0.0b12/usage/help.html#borg-help-match-archives).

 Some borgmatic command-line actions also have a `--match-archives` flag that